day8/re-frame/docs/WIP/scratch-pad.md

 - [presentation (video)](http://www.infoq.com/presentations/ClojureScript-Javelin) by Alan Dipert (co-author of Hoplon)
 - [serious pants Elm thesis](https://www.seas.harvard.edu/sites/default/files/files/archived/Czaplicki.pdf)

-And for the love of all that is good, please watch this terrific [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0) (40 mins).
-Watch what happens when you re-imagine a database as a stream!!
-Look at all the problems that are solved.
-Think about that: shared mutable state (the root of all evil), re-imagined as a stream!!
-Blew my socks off.

 ### How Flow Happens In Reagent